-Climate change has the potential to add new stressors to salmon habitat or aggravate existing conditions and so serves as an overarching theme in this strategy.
-In the 2016 edition of the NPCLE annual strategy, climate change influences were added as an overlay to all goals, and to the scoring process.
-WRIA 20's location and lack of major urban development are shielding it from the most rapid changes, such as those presently experienced in the arctic; however change is happening, and indicators of these shifting variables can differ even among the respective watersheds of the WRIA.
+In addition to existing restoration efforts identified in Roni et al (2002), NPCLE recognized that climate change has the potential to add new stressors to salmon habitat and aggravate existing conditions.
+In the 2016 edition of the NPCLE annual strategy, climate change influences were added as an overlay to all goals and to the scoring process.
+WRIA 20's location and lack of major urban development have shielded it from the most rapid changes, however change has already begun.
+For example, from 1982 to 2009, Olympic National Park lost 82 glaciers, with a drop in both in surface area and volume of ice (Riedel et al. 2017).
+Indicators of the shifting variables of climate change can differ even among the respective watersheds of the WRIA.
 These may include, but are not limited to, new or increased invasive species presence, extremes in seasonal stream discharge and temperature, or ocean chemistry in the nearshore.
 Project sponsors are encouraged to take climate change into consideration wherever applicable or possible.

-Many of the new risks to salmon can be attributed to phenology (shifts in locality because of temperature and/or precipitation changes on land, or temperature and/or chemistry changes in the ocean, leading to introduction of new species to a region, and loss or reduction of historically native species.
-While NPCLE does not work on ocean conditions beyond the nearshore, the impact of changing food supplies for salmon beyond the smolt stage makes it even more critical to improve conditions for them at
+Many of the new risks to salmon can be attributed to phenological shifts (shifts in locality because of temperature and/or precipitation changes on land, or temperature and/or chemistry changes in the ocean), leading to the introduction of new species to a region, and loss or reduction of historically native species.
+While NPCLE does not work on ocean conditions beyond the nearshore, the impact of changing food supplies for salmon beyond the smolt stage makes it even more critical to improve conditions for them at spawning and juvenile stages.